What is Mandarin Excellence?

 Why should my school take part?

-Mandarin Chinese is the most widely spoken language in the world, so it is one of the most important languages for the UK’s future.
+Mandarin Chinese is one of the most widely spoken languages in the world, so it is one of the most important languages for the UK’s future.
 The programme gives students the opportunity to acquire language skills at an early stage, giving them an advantage in their future careers.

 What is involved for students?

 Starting from Year 7, selected groups of pupils will study eight hours of Mandarin Chinese every week, including four hours of classroom-taught lessons.